DumbRookie/thesis/README.md

 All the .txt data are versions of the data that will be used for this analysis.

-To recreate the results of this thesis, run the files in the following order:
+To recreate the results found on this thesis, run the files in the following order:

 1) clean_data.py
 2) preprocess_dataframe.py
 3) polarity.py
 4) emotion_extraction.py

+To create the neural network, open the file cnn.py.
+This network uses embeddings created using word2vec found on the vectorize.py file.
+Both are in the directory called neural.